Zoo TV Tour: Encore

 Beginning with the "Outside Broadcast" leg, footage from the tour's "video confessional booth" was displayed on the video screens during the intermission.
 Before each concert, fans were encouraged to visit the booth—a converted chemical toilet near the mix station—and record a 20-second confession.
 The video crew would then edit together the confessional footage to broadcast later that evening before the encore.
-The "confessions" varied from a woman flashing her breasts to a man revealing he had injured people in a drunk-driving accident.
+The "confessions" varied from a woman flashing her breasts to a man revealing he had injured people in a drunk-driving incident.
 The inspiration for the video confessional came the day before the "Outside Broadcast" leg officially began.

 For encores, Bono returned to the stage as a different alter ego—Mirror Ball Man in 1992, and MacPhisto in 1993.
 Performances of "Desire" were accompanied by images of Richard Nixon, Margaret Thatcher, Paul Gascoigne, and Jimmy Swaggart, and were meant as a criticism of greed; cash rained the stage and Bono portrayed Mirror Ball Man as an interpretation of the greedy preacher described in the song's lyrics.
 Bono often made a crank call from the stage as his persona of the time.
-Such calls included dialing a phone sex line, calling a taxi cab, ordering 10,000 pizzas (the Detroit pizza parlor delivered 100 pizzas during the show), or contacting a local politician.
+Such calls included dialing a phone sex hotline, requesting a taxi cab, ordering 10,000 pizzas (the Detroit pizza parlor delivered 100 pizzas during the show), or contacting a local politician.
 Bono regularly called the White House in an attempt to contact President Bush.
 Though Bono never reached the President, Bush did acknowledge the calls during a press conference.

 "Ultraviolet (Light My Way)" and "With or Without You" were frequently played afterwards.
 Concerts initially ended with Achtung Baby's slower "Love Is Blindness".
 Beginning with the "Outside Broadcast" shows, it was often followed by Bono's falsetto take on Elvis Presley's long-time show-closing ballad, "Can't Help Falling in Love", culminating in Bono softly stating that "Elvis is still in the building".
 Both songs presented a low-key, introspective conclusion to the show, in contrast to the dynamic, aggressive opening; the group also wanted to move away from its tradition of ending concerts with the fan sing-along favourite "40".
 The night finished with a single video message being displayed: "Thanks for shopping at Zoo TV".